-- (a) Subject to civil service laws, the Board of Health shall grant all future raises only on the basis of merit, fitness and tenure. - (b) The salary and benefits of the Health Commissioner shall be adjusted commensurate with his merit, tenure, duties and abilities and shall not be tied to any proportion or percentage of any other elected official's or employee's salary and benefits. - (c) The employee will be evaluated annually by his/her supervisor after the probationary period.
+- (a) Subject to Civil Service Laws, the Board of Health shall grant all future wage and salary increases only on the basis of merit, fitness and tenure. - (b) The wage, salary and benefits of the Health Commissioner shall be adjusted commensurate with his merit, tenure, duties and abilities and shall not be tied to any proportion or percentage of any other elected official's or employee's salary and benefits. - (c) The employee will be evaluated annually by his/her supervisor after the probationary period.
 The employee may have input into the evaluation process and will have access to the evaluation.
 (Res.
 5-2001.
 Passed 9-24-01.)